-Since 1974, we have invited youth groups of a Flower Mound church’s to present a service, song and praise.
-This year’s Easter Sunrise Service will be April 16th, with sunrise at 06:58am.
-Plan to get there by 630am, the service will start about 645am, and end about 705am.
-We plan a 25-30 minute service ending with a dramatic sunrise.
+Every Easter, we invite a local Flower Mound church to present a service, song and praise.
+This year’s Easter Sunrise Service will be April 21st, with sunrise at 06:50am.
+Plan to get there before 6:10am, the service will start about 6:20am, and end about 7:20am ending with a dramatic sunrise.
+We plan a 25-30 minute service

 The Mound is located near the intersection of FM3040 & FM2499.
 Parking will be in the Tom Thumb and neighboring parking lots.

 We invite everyone to the Service.
-This year, Temple Baptist Church has been asked to preside at the service.
+This year, Trinity Presbyterian Church has been asked to preside at the service.